 An Action Block – literally an image or button on the homescreen – can be set up on any Android phone.

 Using Google Assistant technology, simply touching the Action Block triggers the action, which can include making the phone speak words for those with communication difficulties.

 The app is available in English, French, Italian, German, Spanish and Japanese.

 3. Seeing AI

-Seeing AI is an artificial intelligence app developed by Microsoft for visually impaired people.
+Seeing AI is an artificial intelligence app developed by Microsoft for visually impaired persons.

 It uses a smartphone’s camera to audio-describe the world around a person.
-According to a review by the Forum, the app is capable of recognizing people you know and can even describe their appearance, including how they are feeling.
+According to a review by the Forum, Seeing AI is capable of recognizing people you know and can even describe their appearance, including how they are feeling.